 We offer promotional credit programs to certain customers that provide for "same as cash" or deferred interest interest-free periods of varying terms, generally three, six, 12, 18, 24 and 36 months, and require monthly payments beginning in the month after the sale.
 The various "same as cash" promotional accounts and deferred interest program accounts are eligible for securitization up to the limits provided for in our securitization agreements.
 This limit is currently 30% of eligible securitized receivables.
 If we exceed this 30% limit, we would be required to use some of our other capital resources to carry the unfunded balances of the receivables for the promotional period.
 The percentage of eligible securitized receivables represented by promotional receivables was 17.3% and 13.0%, as of January 31, 2009, and 2010, respectively.
 There is no limitation on the amount of deferred interest program accounts that can be carried as collateral under the revolving credit facility.
-The percentage of all managed receivables represented by promotional receivables was 15.3% as of January 31, 2010, as compared to 16.4% at January 31, 2009.
+The percentage of all managed receivables promotional receivables was 15.3% as of January 31, 2010, as compared to 16.4% at January 31, 2009.
 The weighted average promotional period was 16.5 months and 14.9 months for the "same as cash" promotional receivables outstanding as of January 31, 2009, and 2010, respectively.
-The weighted average remaining term on those same promotional receivables was 11.2 months and 10.5 months as of January 31, 2009, and 2010, respectively.
-While overall these promotional receivables have a shorter weighted average term than nonpromotional receivables, we receive less income on these receivables, resulting in a reduction of the net interest margin on those receivables.
+While overall these promotional receivables have a shorter weighted average term than non-promotional receivables, we receive less income on these receivables, resulting in a reduction of the net interest margin on those receivables.